 To give you an idea of how passive income might be taxed and what the rates are, let's look at an example.
 A single person whose adjusted income was $90,000 in 2020 would pay about $15,686 in federal income taxes.
 That amount works out to approximately 17.43%.

 If that person also earned $1,000 in ordinary dividends, those would be taxed at the ordinary tax rate of 17.43%.
-The same is true of bank interest or interest from a money market account.
+The same applies to bank interest or interest from a money market account.

 One difference is what happens with income generated by real estate.
 While the income is taxed, rental property depreciates over 27 to 39 years from the time of purchase.
 You may use depreciation and amortization to lower your effective tax rate.
 For example, if you earned a rental income of $20,000 and deducted $12,000 in depreciation and amortization, you would pay taxes on only $8,000.
 Even if you paid the ordinary tax rate of 17.43% from our example, the total tax you paid for that income would be $1,394.40.
 When you compare that to your actual income of $20,000, the effective tax rate on that income is only 6.97%.